dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 .. generic-function:: brush-ts-x

-   Returns the value of the *x* coordinate that is used to align the brush’s tile or stipple pattern.
+   Returns the value of the *x* coordinate that is used to align the brush's tile or stipple pattern.

    :signature: brush-ts-x *brush* => *value*